-If you are facing the revocation or suspension of your driver’s license in California, contact an experienced defense attorney immediately.
+If you are facing the revocation or suspension of your driver’s license in San Diego, contact the Law Office of Vikas Bajaj, APC immediately.
 Every driver is entitled to an official DMV hearing to determine whether revocation or suspension is proper.
 A qualified California DMV attorney can help to ensure your legal rights are protected and that your license and driving privileges are not improperly removed.

 License suspension or revocation can stem from any number of offenses or issues in California.
 An experienced DMV attorney will help you navigate your DMV hearing.
 There are many types of DMV hearings, and each requires a slightly different procedure.
 Your California DMV attorney will understand the processes and which information you will be required to submit in your defense.

 DUI Arrests.
 License suspension is automatic after an arrest for a DUI in California.
 This is known as “administrative per se.”
 However, you have the right to request a hearing to offer a defense and seek to have your license reinstated.
 You must request this hearing before the DMV within 10 days of your arrest.
 Note, this hearing only concerns your driving privileges and will not affect any criminal charges pending against you.

 Contest Negligent Operator Suspensions.
 The DMV may suspend or revoke your license if they deem you to be a negligent operator.
 If you receive too many points on your license for driving infractions you may be deemed a negligent operator.

 Physical Re-Evaluations.
 The DMV may suspend or revoke your license if they believe you have a physical incapacity that prevents you from safely operating a vehicle or obeying traffic laws.
 Physical conditions that may trigger a re-evaluation include epilepsy, Alzheimer’s, dementia, diabetes, seizures, or any other condition that impairs alertness, reflexes, or consciousness.